 Right to Appeal

-If your eligibility for federal or state financial aid has been suspended because you do not meet satisfactory academic progress standards and if you have experienced any extenuating circumstances that affected your ability to meet those standards, you may submit a letter of appeal to the Financial Aid Office.
+If your eligibility for federal or state financial aid has been suspended because you do not meet satisfactory academic progress standards and if you have experienced any extenuating circumstances that affected your ability to meet those standards, you may submit an appeal to the Financial Aid Office.

 Documentation must be provided to substantiate the reason for appeal.
 Appeals submitted with no documentation will be denied.